polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 ### #[pallet::error]

-The `#[pallet::error]` macro allows you to define the error types that can be returned from dispatchable function calls.
+The `#[pallet::error]` macro allows you to define the error types that can be returned from the function calls dispatched to the runtime.
 The error information is included in the runtime metadata.

 The macro must be defined as an enumeration named Error with a generic type <T> and variants with or without fields.